qvgdlaem/cmp-accessibility-shim/README.md

 # CMP A11Y Shim (Shadow-DOM friendly)

-Shadow-DOM friendly accessibility shim for CMP modals (built for Cloudflare Zaraz, adaptable to any injected CMP that is hosted first-party)
+Shadow-DOM friendly accessibility shim for CMP modals (built for Cloudflare Zaraz using the IAB TCF compliant modal, adaptable to any injected CMP that is hosted first-party)

 A tiny, vendor-agnostic JavaScript shim that improves **accessibility** of cookie/consent modals (CMPs) injected into Shadow DOM (even `mode:"closed"`).
 No edits to vendor code.
 Adds programmatic names/descriptions to checkboxes, better focus behavior, and a **brand-color “canary”** so you can visually confirm the shim attached.